3 Types Of Training Video Editing Software

 20. Animaker

-Animaker is a cloud-based video editor that positions itself as a “swiss army knife of creativity.”
+Animaker is a cloud-based video editor that positions itself as a "swiss army knife of creativity."
 As the name suggests, it has powerful animation capabilities, including making complex ones with one click and automatic lip-syncing that gives drawn characters life.
-However, it is also capable of working with traditional videos, supporting the resolution of up to 4K.
+However, it is also capable of working with traditional videos, with resolution scaling by tier — HD on lower plans, 2K on Pro, and 4K reserved for the custom-priced Enterprise tier.

 Animaker